NickVanMaele-vonk/code2graph/README.md

-✅ Usage Statistics: Comprehensive statistics for codebase analysis ✅ Performance Warnings: Automatic warnings for large codebases and high dead code percentages ✅ Integration with Dependency Analyzer: Seamless integration with existing graph building ✅ Comprehensive Testing: 100% test coverage with edge cases and error handling
+✅ Usage Statistics: Comprehensive statistics for codebase analysis ✅ Performance Warnings: Automatic warnings for large codebases and high dead code percentages ✅ Integration with Dependency Analyzer: Seamless integration with existing graph building ✅ Used/unused API endpoint identification
+✅ Frontend-to-backend connection mapping
+✅ Backend dead code detection and labelling
+✅ Analysis of database views and tables
+✅ API & Backend progress indicator
+✅ Comprehensive Testing: 100% test coverage with edge cases and error handling

 ## Next steps

 In the project plan, the following steps need to be implemented.

-Phase 4: Middleware traversal (Week 4) — mostly complete
-- 4.3 API and Backend Analysis - PARTIALLY STARTED
-    - TO DO:
-        - Used/unused API endpoint identification
-        - Frontend-to-backend connection mapping
-        - Backend dead code detection and labelling
-        - Analysis of database views and tables
-        - API & Backend progress indicator

 Phase 5: Output Generation (Week 5) — not started